IPsec Tunnel Types¶

 Routed Site-To-Site¶

-TNSR supports routed site-to-site IPsec VPNs using IKEv2 and IKEv1.
-These allow for full LAN-to-LAN style connectivity between routers and can even support dynamic routing protocols.
+TNSR is capable of using routed site-to-site IPsec VPNs with either IKEv2 or IKEv1.
+These allow for full LAN-to-LAN style connectivity between routers and are compatible with dynamic routing protocols.

 Note

-Some third party equipment may only support policy-based IPsec VPNs and not route-based IPsec.
+Some third party equipment may only implement policy-based IPsec VPNs and not route-based IPsec.

 Certificate Authentication¶